 - If the price unfolds and begins to grow, the ZigZag indicator leaves the minimum at rest and searches for a local maximum, while again exploring the period consisting of the candlesticks specified in the Depth variable;

-- In the event that quotes continue to grow, the maximum begins to get updated until a new local minimum is found;
+- If quotes continue to grow, the maximum begins to get updated until a new local minimum is found;

 - Then the cycle repeats till infinity.